graphitemaster/aau/site/content/index.md

 ### It's the default
 This is a weak argument, but it's at least the only one that is hard to refute.
-C and C++ default `int` to signed and that's a historical thing that has persisted in many languages that are descendants of C. It's generally agreed upon now that a lot of defaults in C were bad, maybe we should add this too?
+C and C++ default `int` to signed and that's a legacy choice that has persisted in many languages that are descendants of C. It's generally agreed upon now that a lot of defaults in C were bad, maybe we should consider this too?

 ## What if signed was defined to wrap?
 Some languages like Go and [Odin](https://odin-lang.org/) claim to avoid these